dayseanm04/network/CCNA/Floating-Static-Routes-Lab/tasks-config/Task1-Verify-R1-R2-Routing-Tables.md

 <img width="838" height="427" alt="T1-R1-show-route" src="https://github.com/user-attachments/assets/1736f820-2add-46ed-b2ba-f03a369d5d8a" />

-**Note: The route with the O flag is uings OSPF as its dynamic routing protocol**
+**Note: The route with the O flag is using OSPF as its dynamic routing protocol**

 ## 🔍 Step 2: Check R2 Routing Table